infinityabundance/dsfb/crates/dsfb-battery/README.md

 *Observed on NASA PCoE B0005; no generalization claimed.*
 *Reproducible using this crate and the provided Colab notebook (deterministic replay).*

 The DSFB signal reflects a change in residual structure and should be interpreted as an early indication of transition, not a direct estimate of capacity or remaining useful life.
+---
 ### How it works (brief)
-Computes residual quantities derived from battery signals Extracts local drift and slew structure
+- Computes residual quantities derived from battery signals
+- Extracts local drift and slew patterns
-Detects transitions in signal behavior
+- Detects transitions in signal behavior

+---

 ### Key properties:

-deterministic (replayable)
+- Deterministic (replayable)
-read-only (non-interfering)
+- Read-only (non-interfering)
-does not replace existing BMS or estimators
+- Does not replace existing BMS or estimators

+---

-How to reproduce
+### How to reproduce
 Colab: [link]
 Notebook: notebooks/phase2_battery_validation.ipynb
 Run: cargo run --release
+---
-Scope
+### Scope
-Single-cell evaluation (B0005)
+- Single-cell evaluation (B0005)
-Offline analysis
+- Offline analysis
-Demonstration of behavior, not general proof
+- Demonstration of behavior, not general proof

 A standalone Rust crate implementing the DSFB (Drift–Slew Fusion Bootstrap) structural semiotics engine for battery health monitoring.
 The crate interprets capacity fade, resistance drift, and knee-onset acceleration in lithium-ion battery data as structured diagnostic signs, producing typed early-warning signals with deterministic auditability.
 It operates as an interpretive augmentation layer over existing BMS estimation pipelines — it does not replace probabilistic estimators or physics-based models.

 ---